tristan-cavaness/Great-Power-War-Analysis/README.md

-# Three Great Powers: A Macro-Strategic Analysis of War, 1200–1985
+# Three Great Powers: A Macro-Level Analysis of War Outcomes, 1200–1985

 ## Overview